 - 1. To minimise the need for customers to have to contact us with queries and complaints - 2.
 To make it easy for customers to self-serve via seamless digital channels - 3.
 To automate as much of our work as possible, ensuring a frictionless service delivery - 4.
-Where customer contact is needed, customers are met with friendly, empowered people representing Xoserve who are eager to build customers' needs.
+Where customer contact is needed, customers are met with friendly, empowered people representing Xoserve who are eager to build great customer relationships, solve problems quickly in a consistent manner and have a deep understanding of customers' needs.